newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/authorization-architect-firm.md

 **Note:** The application will require signatures from every officer, director, manager, and stockholder in your firm, Responsible Charge, and the CEO.

-> **Once completed, you will have:**
+> **Once approved, you will have:**
 >
-> * Once approved, you will receive a notice in the mail with your Certificate of Authorization number
+> * You will receive a notice in the mail with your Certificate of Authorization number